-Fires at sea have injured and killed thousands of people over the years, and while passengers on boats are at risk, it is the workers and crews of commercial ships who are in the greatest danger of being harmed in a ship fire.
-If you work on a ship of any kind and have been injured by a ship fire, you have a right to seek damages to cover medical care, lost wages, and other expenses incurred by the incident.
+Ship fires are among the most dangerous and dreaded onboard accidents, which can lead to serious injuries and deaths.
+While passengers on vessels are at risk, the workers and crews of commercial ships are in the greatest danger of being harmed in a ship fire.
+If you work on a vessel of any kind and have been injured by a ship fire, you can seek damages to cover medical care, lost wages, and other expenses.

 How Fires Start on Ships

-If your house catches on fire, you can leave and take pets and family with you to stay safe.
-You can also call the fire department and they will rush to the scene to put out the fire using city hydrants on the street.
-If you are on a ship that has caught fire, the situation is different.
+The situation is different if you are on a ship that has caught fire.
 The only escape is overboard, either with or without a lifeboat.
 Putting a fire out on a ship is also more challenging.
-It may be surrounded by water, but there are no firefighters with high-powered hoses.
+It may be surrounded by water, but no firefighters with high-powered hoses exist.

 While ships have plans in place for putting out fires when at sea, actually doing it is challenging.
 If the fire can’t be put out, crew members may have no choice but to go overboard.

-Because ships usually have tight spaces are full of cargo and equipment, accidents can happen while workers rush to navigate the ship during a fire.
-Collisions, falling cargo, trips and falls, falls overboard, and being trapped by a fire are all possible scenarios.
+Because ships usually have tight spaces and are full of cargo and equipment, accidents can happen while workers rush to navigate the ship during a fire.
+Collisions, falling cargo, trips, falls, overboard, and being trapped by fire are all possible scenarios.

-Negligence and Prevention
+Negligence and Prevention in Maritime Fires

 Examples of Ship Fires

-In 1930, SS Morro Castle caught fire while taking passengers from Havana, Cuba to New York.
-The ship beached in New Jersey and had to be completely scrapped.
+In 1930, SS Morro Castle caught fire while taking passengers from Havana, Cuba, to New York.
+The ship beached in New Jersey and had to be scrapped entirely.
 The accident led to the deaths of 137 people, both passengers and crew members.

 A later investigation found that the cruise line knew there was a risk on that ship that the fuel hoses could leak and start a fire.
 The disaster could have been prevented.

 It isn’t just cruise ships that catch fire.
-In January of 2014, a high speed hydrofoil river ferry in Vietnam experienced a fire that was so severe it destroyed the entire boat and forced 85 passengers to jump overboard.
+In January 2014, a high-speed hydrofoil river ferry in Vietnam experienced a fire that was so severe it destroyed the entire boat and forced 85 passengers to jump overboard.

 Rights for Injured Workers

-You are entitled to money to cover your medical bills and for living expenses while you recuperate.
+You are entitled to seek money to cover your medical bills and living expenses while you recuperate.
 If you can prove that negligence was involved in the fire, you may also be able to file for further damages.

 Under the Jones Act, negligence allows you to get additional money for lost wages and mental anguish.
-If you die aboard a ship your loved ones also have rights to compensation for lost wages, pain and suffering, and funeral expenses.
+If you die aboard a ship, your loved ones also have rights to compensation for lost wages, pain and suffering, and funeral expenses.